 Austin was hospitalized for complications following treatment for prostate cancer

+White House spokesman John Kirby told reporters that Biden was informed earlier this morning that Austin had prostate cancer by his chief of staff, Jeff Zients.
+No one at the White House knew that Austin had prostate cancer until this morning, Kirby said.

-The statement — from Dr. John Maddox, trauma medical director, and Dr. Gregory Chesnut, director of the Center for Prostate Disease Research of the Murtha Cancer Center, at Walter Reed — is the first indication of why Austin was hospitalized on New Year's Day.
-It still does not answer questions, however, of why no one — not the president, not Congress or indeed Austin's own deputy — was informed about where he was or his condition.
+The Walter Reed statement statement — from Dr. John Maddox, trauma medical director, and Dr. Gregory Chesnut, director of the Center for Prostate Disease Research of the Murtha Cancer Center, at Walter Reed — is the first indication of why Austin was hospitalized on New Year's Day.
+It still does not answer questions, however, of why everyone, including the news media, was kept in the dark about where he was or his condition.

 New rules for Cabinet members